zsnider/BoecheraStress/README.md

 # BoecheraStress
-Master's Thesis regarding Boechera californica stress tolerance analyses
+Master's Thesis regarding Boechera californica stress tolerance and genetic diversity

 Stress.All.Rmd is the R file that contains most (if not all) of the analyses.